kubernetes-sigs/gateway-api/geps/gep-5091/index.md

 * Support attachment to both `Gateway` (pre-routing, applies to all traffic) and `HTTPRoute` (post-routing, applies to matched traffic) via the standard policy attachment pattern ([GEP-713]).
-* Ensure the API is extensible for future capabilities (response body mutation, body rewriting, metadata extraction) without breaking changes.
+* Ensure the API is extensible for future capabilities (`ExtProcess`) without breaking changes.

 ## Non-Goals

-* **Standardizing the ExtProc protocol**: The wire protocol between the gateway and external processor services (gRPC service definition, message format, streaming semantics) is explicitly deferred to a follow-on GEP.
-This GEP defines the Kubernetes resource API only; implementations may use Envoy ext_proc, a custom gRPC protocol, or other mechanisms.
 * **Replacing existing HTTPRoute filters**: PayloadProcessor complements, not replaces, existing filters.
 Header-only operations should continue to use `RequestHeaderModifier` and similar filters.